How to Maximize the Value of your Personal Injury Settlement

 You will have to show that your injuries were caused by the crash.
 Sometimes this is very easy, and you won’t need a doctor to even give an opinion.
-For instance, if you’ve slipped and fallen on broken pavement at a store and you landed on your knee fracturing your kneecap, you probably don’t need a doctor to state that the fall, in fact, caused the broken kneecap.
+For instance, if you have bite injuries after been bitten by a dog, or slipped and fallen on broken pavement at a store and you landed on your knee fracturing your kneecap, you probably don’t need a doctor to state that the fall, in fact, caused the broken kneecap.
 The broken kneecap could only have come from the fall.
 However, if you suffer a neck strain in a car crash, and you also had some neck problems before the crash, you will probably want a doctor to say that the new neck complaints and injuries are caused by the car crash.
 In North Carolina, you will want the doctor to state that “Based on a reasonable degree of medical certainty, It is more likely than not that the car crash caused (or exacerbated) the neck injuries for which I treated the patient.”
 You may have to write a letter to your doctor asking for this opinion, and they may charge you a fee to do it.

 Ensure that you have identified every possible insurance policy to recover from.